AML Symptoms – Common symptoms of Acute Myeloid Leukemia

 The Sierra Clinical Trial is working to ensure the best care for those suffering from AML symptoms.
 The trial is examining the effectiveness of the investigational drug Iomab-B, which may enable more transplants in patients age 55 and older.

-These Additional AML Resources may be of use as you care for a patient or loved one with AML and the symptoms of acute myeloid leukemia.
+These Additional AML Resources may be of use as you care for the health of a patient or loved one with AML and the symptoms of acute myeloid leukemia.

-Learn The Basics of BMT – A Bone Marrow Transplant with the help of the investigational medicine, Iomab-B, may present a course of treatment for AML Symptoms in those over the age of 55.
+Learn The Basics of BMT – A Bone Marrow Transplant with the help of the investigational medicine, Iomab-B, may present a course of cancer treatment for patients over the age of 55 with AML Symptoms.

 Support For You and Your Family – Caring for a loved one undergoing treatment for AML is difficult.
 These resources can help you care for the health of your loved one and support them on their journey with Acute Myeloid Leukemia symptoms and treatment.

 Find A Clinical Trial Interested in learning more about the clinical trials currently underway for the treatment of AML cancer?
-Learn more and see if a clinic near you is offering a clinical trial.
+Learn more and see if a clinic near you is offering an acute myeloid leukemia clinical trial.

 What Is A Blood Stem Cell Transplant?
 Need help understanding what a stem cell transplant involves and how it can help alleviate the symptoms of AML.
 This resource helps explain how stem cells and a bone marrow transplant can be pivotal in treating AML and the symptoms of the disease.